Asish107/weather-api-project/README.md

-Weather Data Engineering Project
+# Weather Data Engineering Project

-Overview
+## Overview
 This project is a complete data engineering pipeline built as a solution to the Corteva Data Engineering coding exercise.
 The goal was to process raw weather data files, store them in a database, perform analysis, and expose the data via a RESTful API.
 This solution accomplishes all requirements, resulting in a well-structured, tested, and documented application.

+---

-My Approach & Design Decisions
+## My Approach & Design Decisions
 This project was built with a focus on creating a maintainable, robust, and professional-grade application.
 Here are the key design decisions I made:

+### Technology Stack
-Technology Stack: I chose a modern Python stack for this project:
+I chose a modern Python stack for this project:

-FastAPI: Selected for its high performance, asynchronous capabilities, and, most importantly, its automatic generation of OpenAPI (Swagger UI) documentation, which was a core requirement.
+- **FastAPI**: Selected for its high performance, asynchronous capabilities, and, most importantly, its automatic generation of OpenAPI (Swagger UI) documentation, which was a core requirement.

-SQLAlchemy: Used as the ORM to interact with the database in a Pythonic way, providing a clear and maintainable way to define the schema and interact with data.
+- **SQLAlchemy**: Used as the ORM to interact with the database in a Pythonic way, providing a clear and maintainable way to define the schema and interact with data.

-Pydantic: Integrated with FastAPI, Pydantic was used to define strict data schemas for API responses, ensuring data consistency and powering the detailed documentation.
+- **Pydantic**: Integrated with FastAPI, Pydantic was used to define strict data schemas for API responses, ensuring data consistency and powering the detailed documentation.

-Pytest: Chosen as the testing framework for its simplicity and power, allowing for clear and effective unit tests of the API endpoints.
+- **Pytest**: Chosen as the testing framework for its simplicity and power, allowing for clear and effective unit tests of the API endpoints.

+### Project Structure
-Project Structure: I organized the project into a modular app package with a separate tests directory.
+I organized the project into a modular app package with a separate tests directory.
 This separates concerns, making the codebase cleaner and easier to navigate and maintain compared to a flat structure.
-Configuration was centralized in app/config.py to avoid hardcoding values in multiple places.
+Configuration was centralized in `app/config.py` to avoid hardcoding values in multiple places.

+### Data Ingestion (`ingest.py`)
-Data Ingestion (ingest.py): The ingestion script was designed to be both efficient and idempotent.
+The ingestion script was designed to be both efficient and idempotent.

-Efficiency: Instead of committing one record at a time, data from each file is read into a list and inserted using SQLAlchemy's bulk_save_objects method.
+- **Efficiency**: Instead of committing one record at a time, data from each file is read into a list and inserted using SQLAlchemy's `bulk_save_objects` method.
 This significantly reduces the number of database transactions.

-Idempotency: The script can be run multiple times without creating duplicate data.
-This is achieved by leveraging the UniqueConstraint on the database table and catching the IntegrityError, which allows the script to gracefully skip files that have already been processed.
+- **Idempotency**: The script can be run multiple times without creating duplicate data.
+This is achieved by leveraging the `UniqueConstraint` on the database table and catching the `IntegrityError`, which allows the script to gracefully skip files that have already been processed.

+### Data Analysis (`stats.py`)
-Data Analysis (stats.py): For performance, the statistical calculations are offloaded directly to the database engine.
+For performance, the statistical calculations are offloaded directly to the database engine.
 A single, comprehensive SQL query is used to calculate the yearly averages and totals for all stations at once.
-The results are inserted or updated using an INSERT ...
-ON CONFLICT (upsert) command, ensuring this script is also idempotent.
+The results are inserted or updated using an `INSERT ...
+ON CONFLICT` (upsert) command, ensuring this script is also idempotent.

+### API Design (`api.py`)
-API Design (api.py): The API uses FastAPI's dependency injection system (Depends(get_db)) to manage database sessions, ensuring that each request gets its own session that is properly closed afterward.
+The API uses FastAPI's dependency injection system (`Depends(get_db)`) to manage database sessions, ensuring that each request gets its own session that is properly closed afterward.
 This is a robust pattern for handling database connections in a web application.
 The endpoints for filtering and pagination are implemented by dynamically building SQLAlchemy queries based on optional function parameters.

+---

-Features & Functionality
+## Features & Functionality
 The final application is fully functional and meets all specified requirements.

-Interactive API Documentation
+### Interactive API Documentation
 The API includes automatically generated documentation, allowing for easy exploration and testing of the endpoints directly in the browser.

-A preview of the interactive API documentation.

 ![Main API Documentation Page](images/api_docs_main.png)

-Live API Endpoints
+### Live API Endpoints
 The API serves both raw and analyzed data, with support for filtering and pagination.

-An example query and successful JSON response for the /api/weather endpoint.
+An example query and successful JSON response for the `/api/weather` endpoint:

 ![Example API Response for Daily Records](images/api_response_daily.png)

-An example query and successful JSON response for the /api/weather/stats endpoint.
+An example query and successful JSON response for the `/api/weather/stats` endpoint:

 ![Example API Response for Statistics](images/api_response_stats.png)
----

-## Project Structure

-weather_api/
-├── app/                  # Main application source code │   ├── __init__.py
-│   ├── api.py            # FastAPI endpoints
-│   ├── config.py         # Centralized configuration
-│   ├── db.py             # Database session management
-│   ├── ingest.py         # Data ingestion script
-│   ├── models.py         # SQLAlchemy ORM models
-│   ├── schemas.py        # Pydantic schemas for API
-│   └── stats.py          # Data analysis script
-├── images/               # Screenshots for documentation
-├── tests/                # Unit tests
-│   └── test_api.py
-├── venv/                 # Python virtual environment
-├── wx_data/              # Raw weather data files
-├── README.md             # This file
-├── requirements.txt      # Project dependencies
-├── pytest.ini            # Pytest configuration
-└── weather.db            # SQLite database file

 ---